The light streams into the shadows of my mind

 People are dying trying to be like Mike.
 Before all this seemingly social media, we really didn’t have the view into the lives of others.
 Occasionally, I remember my mom telling me she would sew her name onto the back of my pants when I asked for a pair of coveted Gloria Vanderbilt jeans (shhh…age revealer) because if anyone’s name was going to be on my backside it would be hers since her hard earned cash purchased them.
 Too often I was reminded “we don’t keep up with the Jones”, a popular statement of my youth.
 Unfortunately, with technology, the Jones’ are constantly in our faces, on our televisions, at our desks and every other glowing box we see.
 We have not become more social as we have voyeuristic.
 Reality television is relentless.
 And while it has it’s place, we must remember that what we do in our own lives is equally as important as what the next person is doing in theirs.

 The reason for this article is because depression is real.
 Suicide is not just for teens and mental illness does not indicate that one is weak.
 The truth is depression rates are increasing.
 If we are not careful, I strongly believe our voyeuristic, reality based, idolization of those perceived “haves vs. have nots” will continue to permeate a mentality of lack and discontent which will make an already often economic based struggle that much worse.
 Personally, for many reasons, my environment is better when the television is off.
 Many in my family, including myself are the “feeling type.”
 We feel our feelings very strongly.
 Depression definitely chases us frequently.
 Because of this, we recognize that the lives in front of us should get our priority at all times.
+If you or someone you know is showing signs of depression, seek professional help so neurostar or any other treatment will be provided.

 Here are some facts.